 - Potassium.
 Potatoes rank in the top 20 raw foods with a high potassium content (even higher than a banana).
 Potassium helps our bodies to transmit nerve impulses, help muscles contract, and maintain normal blood pressure.

-- Potatoes are also a source of vitamin B6, are low in sodium, and are fat-free.
+- More health benefits: Potatoes are also a source of vitamin B6, are low in sodium, and are fat-free.

-- Healthy mashed potatoes are creamy and fluffy with just a fraction of the fat and calories!
+- Healthy mashed potatoes have fluffy and creamy texture with just a fraction of the fat and calories!

 - Swap out the heavy cream and sticks of butter for whole milk and a reduced amount of butter for fantastic flavor!